af/envalid/README.md

 Each validation function accepts an (optional) object with the following attributes:

 * `choices` - An Array that lists the admissable parsed values for the env var.
-* `default` - A fallback value, which will be used if the env var wasn't specified.
+* `default` - A fallback value, which will be present in the output if the env var wasn't specified.
               Providing a default effectively makes the env var optional.
+Note that `default` values are not passed through validation logic.
 * `devDefault` - A fallback value to use *only* when `NODE_ENV` is _not_ `'production'`.
 This is handy for env vars that are required for production environments, but optional for development and testing.